Radioiodine therapy uses radioactive iodine to shrink or kill thyroid cells. It is used to treat certain diseases of the

 The thyroid gland is a butterfly-shaped gland located in the front of your lower neck.
 It produces hormones that help your body regulate your metabolism.

-Radioiodine is used for different thyroid conditions.
+Radioiodine is used for treatment of different thyroid conditions.
 It is given by specialist doctors in nuclear medicine.
 Depending on the dose of the radioiodine, you may not have to stay in the hospital for this procedure, but go home the same day.
 For higher doses, you need to stay in a special room in the hospital and have your urine monitored for the radioactive iodine being excreted.

 - You will swallow radioiodine in the form of capsules (pills) or a liquid.

 - Your thyroid will absorb most of the radioactive iodine.

 - The nuclear medicine team may do scans during your treatment to check where the iodine has been absorbed.

 Most other cells are not interested in taking up iodine, so the treatment is very safe.
 Very high doses can sometimes decrease the production of saliva (spit) or injure the colon or bone marrow.